-Pool Coping Options For A Fibreglass Pool
+Pool Coping Options For A Fibreglass Pool – Which One Is Best?

-A fibreglass pool is essentially a fibreglass shell carved out and crafted in a shape and size that is suitable for a pool.
+A fibreglass pool is essentially a fibreglass shell that is carved and crafted into a shape and size suitable for a pool.

 Suitable for a Fibreglass Pool:

 - Full Piece Natural Stone Drop Edge Coping – a minimum thickness of 30mm

 - Pencil Edge Natural Stone coping– a minimum thickness of 30mm

 - Pencil Round Structural Porcelain Coping – not less than 20mm thick